Ethertaco/TEPL---The-Team-Ethertaco-Public-License/README.md

 ## Which Version to Use?

 We recommend using the latest stable version for all your projects.
-Currently, this is **[TEPL Version 1.3.0](TEPL-1.3.0.md)**.
+Currently, this is **[TEPL Version 1.3.1](TEPL-1.3.1.md)**.

 ### Future Development

 Team Ethertaco is continuously working to refine and strengthen the TEPL family of licenses.
-Future versions (like the upcoming 1.4 and beyond) will aim to further enhance governance structures and legal robustness.
+Future versions will aim to further enhance governance structures and legal robustness.
 We appreciate feedback as we develop these future versions.
 Stay tuned for updates!

 ## Using TEPL in Your Project

-If you choose to license your work under TEPL, you should include the full license text (e.g., `TEPL-1.3.0.md`) in your project's root directory and add a license header to each source file.
+If you choose to license your work under TEPL, you should include the full license text (e.g., `TEPL-1.3.1.md`) in your project's root directory and add a license header to each source file.

-### TEPL 1.3.0 License Header Template
+### TEPL 1.3.1 License Header Template

 Here is a recommended header template for your source code files (e.g., for Java):